gtema/gtema.github.io/content/posts/rethinking-openstack-auth-authz.md

 ### New Auth flows

 - OIDC (RP mode) - replace what mod_auth_oidc is doing now.
-Such auth request may immediately include authorization request to avoid reauthorization necessity.
+Such auth request may immediately include authorization request to avoid re-authorization necessity.
 User sends auth request to a special URL in Keystone which initializes OIDC auth and redirects user to the IdP.
 Once user authenticates at the IdP it is being redirected to the localhost from where client passes